ForgeRock/tntp-pingone-credentials/docs/Issue/Readme.md

 If the API call to PingOne Credentials fails, the following exception will be logged:

-* Error: PingOne Credentials Create a User Credential - <Status Code> - <Response Body>
+* Error: PingOne Credentials Issue a User Credential - <Status Code> - <Response Body>